marcduiker/marcduiker-dev/src/posts/2025/2025-01-08-speaking-at-dotnet-ams-2025.md

 {% image "./src/assets/images/blog/2025/142.4.dotnet-ams.jpg", "Marc and his hat", "I started with explaining why I'm wearing the hat.
 Thanks to Sasha Kolesova for taking the picture!" %}

-Thank you Eric & Thiemo, for organizing this excellent Dapr 🎩 themed meetup, and Sasha, for hosting at this cool location and providing us with delicious pizza! 🍕
+Thank you Erik & Thimo, for organizing this excellent Dapr 🎩 themed meetup, and Sasha, for hosting at this cool location and providing us with delicious pizza! 🍕

 ---
 Do you like Dapr and want to show your support?
 Claim this [community supporter Holopin badge](https://bit.ly/dapr-supporter)!